Hardu-Aboora

-Hardu-Aboora is a locality in Karhama tehsil in Baramulla district in the Indian union territory of Jammu and Kashmir.
+Hardu-Aboora or Hardu-Aboor is a locality in Karhama tehsil in Baramulla district in the Indian union territory of Jammu and Kashmir.
 It is situated on the banks of Ferozpora Nallah, at the foothills of the mountain range that runs parallel to the Srinagar-Gulmarg highway on its left side, some 15 km from Tangmarg town, Baramulla and 29 km from the state capital, Srinagar, and 10 km from railway station Mazhama.
 Under new Administrative units, Hardu Aboora was granted CD Block status, under the jurisdiction of newly carved tehsil, Karhama.

 Features

 Shrines of Sufi saints Syed Ahmad Rumi, Shah Fatahullah Qadiri, Saboor Khan and Rahim are located in the area.
 A branch of J&K Bank, BDO Office, a government high school and a private middle school namely SARoomi' besides a branch Post Office.
 Hardu-Aboora is the center for many villages such as Kharpora and Tarahama.
 Hardu-Aboora has a Primary Health Center either.